marco-souza/nani-webserver/README.md

 - mongodb instance running on your machine
 - java 8 or above installed

-After cloning the project, run `./gradlew bootRun` to test the development version or `./gradlew clean build` to generate a `.jar` file in `build/libs/my-app.jar` which can be executed with `./gradlew build/libs/my-app.jar`
+After cloning the project, run `./gradlew bootRun` to test the development version or `./gradlew clean build` to generate a `.jar` file in `build/libs/my-app.jar` which can be executed with `java -jar ./build/libs/my-app.jar`

 ## Usage